inf112-v20/legless-crane/README.md

 In case none of the options above work, run main method in "Application.java" from IntelliJ (or other IDEs).

 ## How to test the project
-Run the tests using maven, either while building or separately.
-Once the automated tests are ran, do manual tests as specified in
+Run the automated tests using maven, either while building or separately.
+Manual tests can be completed as specified in [`src/test/java/testing/ManualTesting.md`](https://github.com/inf112-v20/legless-crane/blob/master/src/test/java/testing/ManualTesting.md)
-[`src/test/java/testing/ManualTesting.md`](https://github.com/inf112-v20/legless-crane/blob/master/src/test/java/testing/ManualTesting.md)

 ## Known bugs